Right Mindfulness

 One let's go of clinging to the physical body by practicing Right Mindfulness of the body, which is abiding in awareness of the body, the Form Aggregate, and keeping track in memory, seeing the impermanent, always-changing nature of phenomena originating, arising, passing away, and ceasing in the body.

-One has to see for oneself that all these phenomena in the body neither exist nor do not exist, are neither real nor not real, and that clinging to the perception of these phenomena and clinging to the Form Aggregate give bodily phenomena the appearance of some permanence and substance, which results in the arising and propagation of thoughts, greed, aversion, and unknowing in regard to the body.
+One has to see for oneself that all these phenomena in the body neither exist nor do not exist, are neither real nor not real, and that clinging to the perception of these phenomena and clinging to the Form Aggregate give bodily phenomena the appearance of some permanence and substance, which results in the arising and propagation of thoughts, greed, aversion, and ignorance in regard to the body.

 Stress results when we cling to the arising, the appearance of phenomena, but do not keep track in awareness of their passing away and cessation.